Vegetarian French Dip Sandwiches

-Last week I saw an amazing photo for some Slow Cooker French Dip Sandwiches from Carlsbadcravings.com and I couldn’t stop thinking about them.
+Last week I saw an amazing photo of an incredible slow cooker French dip sandwich recipe and I couldn’t stop thinking about them.
 I wanted those sandwiches and I wanted them bad.
 But then I thought, “What if I tried to make vegetarian French dip sandwiches?” and then I was on a mission.
-The recipe turned out really amazing on the first try.
+This portobello mushroom-based French dip recipe turned out really amazing on the first try.
 So amazing, in fact, that this is the most enthusiastic that I’ve seen my boyfriend about any recipe that I’ve made for him so far.
-And I’ve fed him a lot of them. ;)
+And I feed him a lot. ;)

 How to Make a French Dip Sandwich Vegetarian

-Also, I highly suggest using Better Than Bouillon for your broth.
+Also, I highly suggest using Better Than Bouillon to make your broth.
 It has a deep flavor and just the right amount of salt.

 What Kind of Bread Should I Use?

-Oh, one last note.
-Due to pricing and product availability I did not use a French loaf for my sandwiches (I know, I know).
-Instead I bought a pack of long ciabatta rolls that worked quite well.
-The key to choosing your bread for these sandwiches is to make sure you have something very sturdy and crusty so that it holds up to dipping in the delicious au jus.
+One last note.
+Due to pricing and product availability, I did not use a French loaf for my sandwiches (I know, I know).
+Instead, I bought a pack of hoagie rolls that worked quite well.
+The key to choosing your bread for these sandwiches is to make sure you have something very sturdy and crusty so that it holds up to dipping in the delicious broth.

 Vegetarian French Dip Sandwiches